momolabo7/portfolio/content/about.md

 # I'm a lecturer
 I currently teach at a tertiary level, currently serving my 3rd year as a lecturer at DigiPen Institute of Technology, Singapore.

-The topics I teach were mostly related to my experience in the industry, which revolves around games development, software engineering and programming.
+The topics I teach include games development, software engineering and programming topics.